IslandViewPTA/islandview-pta-site/content/news/2020-9-newsletter.md

 [**JOIN**](https://www.islandviewpta.org/membership) and be entered to win these AMAZING prizes!

+**Anacortes Kayak Tours** has generously donated one FREE 1.5hr Deception Pass Kayak Tour, an AKT pint glass AND an AKT t-shirt!

+**5th Street Bistro** supports the Island View PTA and has kindly donated a gift certificate for a complimentary brunch for two!

-The winner will be announced at our October PTA meeting.
+_The winner will be announced at our October PTA meeting._

 **Questions?
 Please feel free to contact us any time!**